Languages at Prince Rock

 Primary Languages is an aspirational subject which sits centrally within the LAT ‘We Wills’.
 It should be an integral part of Key-Stage two classroom life; giving all of our children the opportunity to find out about the languages in the world around them and to explore their place within it.

-- Enable them to understand, speak and write in Spanish.
+- Enable them to understand, speak and write in another language.

 - Explore the Spanish culture.